-Determined to prove her worth as a writer, Bex drafts her own script and shares it with the head writer... who promptly reworks it and passes it off as his own!
-Bex is understandably furious, but when they rewrite the proudly lesbian character as straight, that's the last straw: It's time for Bex and her crush to fight back.
+Determined to prove her worth as a writer, Bex drafts her own script and shares it with the head writer—who promptly reworks it and passes it off as his own!
+Bex is understandably furious, yet... maybe this is just how the industry works?
+But when they rewrite her proudly lesbian character as straight, that's the last straw!
+It's time for Bex and her crush to fight back.

 I can't breathe.
 The script falls closed on my lap.
 His name is on the front, in all caps.

 It's my script.
 This is my episode.
 I look up at Malcolm, sitting at the head of the table, reading over the episode with a proud smirk.
 The other writers at the table read it over, too, all of them nodding approvingly.

 "Wow," Jane says, like she's impressed.
 "So, to be clear, Lyla is Sasha's new love interest?"

 "Nice," Andy says.
 "Viewers are going to eat this up."